simone-romei/ProximEATy/README.md

 Our solution guarantees the resilience of local food economies and their responsiveness to crises and shortages, by introducing a novel adaptive framework that ensures the well-being of individuals, sustainable flow of goods and timely access to relevant information on production.

-Introducing ProximEATy.
-An interactive map-based solution that helps users locate and purchase food products based on availability and proximity.

 The phase 1, our MVP, focuses on assisting the producer to ingest structured data into the system (e.g. location, Type of Produce, Image, Price, Quantity), and makes them available via an interactive map accessible by the user.
 Based on localization, the users can search for products in an area, by leveraging on an adaptive search, and proceed to purchase.
 The main advantage is that the user can visualize points that are “close to me” and/or “safe to me”, to ensure social distancing and regulation-compliance are maintained.